unibo-dtm-se-2425-Wasted/report/sections/12-future/index.md

 # Future Improvements

 ## 1. Current Limitations

-There are a few areas where the app could be improved.
-For instance, notifications and reminders are currently limited to the interface, so users do not receive proactive alerts via email, push notifications, or SMS.
-User authentication is also basic: the app only supports simple username login, and there is no password protection or account management.
-Additionally, while users can add food items, editing and deleting entries is still somewhat limited.
-Finally, the app’s design is primarily desktop-focused and not fully optimized for mobile devices.
+The Food Waste Manager application is currently functional as a web application, but several limitations remain:

+* **Platform Availability**: The app can only be accessed through a web browser; no dedicated mobile application exists.
+* **Notifications**: Users do not receive proactive alerts through email, SMS, or push notifications.
+They must log in manually to check for expiring items.
+* **Authentication**: User login/logout functionality is basic, without password protection, account recovery, or multi-user support.
+* **Editing and Deleting**: Although supported, these features are not fully streamlined for efficient user interaction (e.g., inline edits or batch operations).
+* **Interface**: The design is primarily optimized for desktop use and lacks mobile responsiveness.

+---

 ## 2. Known Issues

-Some features do not always work as intended.
-Date handling can sometimes produce errors when expiration dates are invalid or missing.
-Recipe API integration generally works well, but occasionally the images provided do not match the recipe content, which can be confusing.
-In some cases, if too few ingredients are provided or the API limit is reached, recipe suggestions can be incomplete or irrelevant.
+* **Date Handling**: Errors can still occur if expiration dates are missing or invalid.
+* **Recipe API Integration**: At times, images provided do not match the actual recipes, and results may be incomplete when only a few ingredients are supplied.
+* **Performance**: The local SQLite database may face scalability issues when handling large datasets.

+---

 ## 3. Potential Future Developments

-Looking ahead, several enhancements could make the app more useful and enjoyable:
+### Cross-Platform and Mobile Application

+* Development of a dedicated mobile application (Android and iOS) using frameworks such as Flutter or React Native.
+* Introduction of mobile push notifications for items nearing expiration.
+* Offline functionality with synchronization when the device reconnects to the internet.

 ### Enhanced Notifications

-Future versions could include push and mobile notifications for items nearing expiration, possibly integrated with calendar apps like Google Calendar or Outlook.
-AI-powered reminders could suggest ways to use ingredients before they spoil, such as recommending a pasta dish if tomatoes and cheese are about to expire.
+* Integration of email, SMS, and mobile notifications.
+* Calendar synchronization with Google Calendar or Microsoft Outlook.
+* Intelligent reminders based on food usage patterns, suggesting recipes aligned with ingredients that are about to expire.

-### Improved User Experience (UX)
+### Improved User Experience

-Automatic food entry via barcode scanning would save users time and reduce errors.
-The interface could be modernized with a mobile-first design, dark mode, and accessibility features.
-Recipe images could be verified or curated to ensure they match the actual dishes.
+* Implementation of barcode or QR code scanning for automatic food entry.
+* A mobile-first interface design including accessibility features and dark mode.
+* Verification and curation of recipe images to ensure accuracy.

 ### Data and Insights

-Users could receive analytics on their food consumption, including estimated money and CO₂ savings from prevented waste.
-Trends could be tracked over time, and reports could be exported in CSV or Excel for deeper analysis.
+* Dashboards providing analytics on food consumption, cost savings, and estimated environmental impact (e.g., CO₂ reduction).
+* Options for users to export their data to CSV or Excel for further analysis.

 ### Community and Integrations

-The app could integrate with platforms like Too Good To Go or local donation services to help manage surplus food.
-A community feature could allow users to share recipes and photos using items that are about to expire.
+* Integration with services such as Too Good To Go and local food donation networks.
+* A community feature enabling users to share recipes and ideas for using items near expiration.
+* Gamification strategies to encourage continued use and reduce food waste.

-### Scalability
+### Scalability and Technical Enhancements

-To support more complex use cases, the app could migrate from SQLite to a cloud-hosted database, enable multi-user support for families or roommates, and even integrate with smart kitchen devices or IoT-enabled appliances.
+* Migration from SQLite to a cloud-hosted database (e.g., PostgreSQL, Firebase, Supabase).
+* Multi-user support for households and shared living environments.
+* Potential integration with smart kitchen devices or IoT-enabled appliances.